English Learners Course Descriptions

 EL0591 EL English Language Arts 9

-Description: This course focuses on student’s development of reading and writing skills at the emerging level of language proficiency.
+Description: This writing intensive course focuses on student’s development of reading and writing skills at the emerging level of language proficiency.
 Students will read a variety of text and genres.
 Students will write complex sentences to express ideas in the present and past tense to compose paragraphs.
 Students will receive ESL support and native language (Spanish) support when applicable.

 Major Topics or Themes: (additional topics may be covered)